Almass1234/iris_classification/README.md

 ## 📁 Files

-- `AI/ML week1.ipynb`: Main colab Notebook
+- `Iris_classification.ipynb`: Main colab Notebook
 - `README.md`: This project description

 ## 🚀 How to Run